 This is where VR steps in as a game-changer: if you give your sales team (and support staff) a way to really interact with the customers.
 This will help both your employees find ways to understand how to operate more effectively and what the customers want, and you will also provide your customers with a first-class experience of service.

-How to Actually Do It
+How to Actually Us It In Your Workplace

 6 Companies That Are Offering VR Solutions for the Workplace